projectestac/edu365-text-search/README.md

 ### Credential settings

 You must obtain a set of __OAuth2 credentials__ from the [Google API console](https://console.developers.google.com/).
-These credentials should be downloaded in a file named `credentials.json` and stored on the project root folder.
+These credentials should be downloaded in a file named `credentials.json` and stored on the `credentials` folder.
 You must also enable the [Google Sheets API](https://developers.google.com/sheets/api/quickstart/js) for a user having read and write rights on this sheet.

 The next step will be to make a duplicate of the file `.env-example`, calling it `.env`.